PokemonAutomation/pokemonautomation.github.io/docs/PowerGlitching.md

 <img src="SetupGuide/Images/1N5817-Schottky-Diode.jpg">

-### Pico W:
+### RP2040/RP2350 family boards:

 Main Article: [Pico W (Advanced UART mode)](SetupGuide/Controllers/Controller-PicoW-Advanced.md)

-For the Pico, you should connect the UART's +5V to the VSYS (pin 39) via a diode.
+For the RP2040/RP2350 boards, you should connect the UART's +5V to the VSYS (pin 39) via a diode.
 The diode must be in the direction that allows power to flow UART -> VSYS.

-On the other side, the Pico already has a diode between VSYS and its own USB +5V.
+On the other side, most of these boards already has a diode between VSYS and its own USB +5V.
 So you don't need to add one there.
-Furthermore, the Pico includes a 47uF capacitor between VSYS and GND to keep the board powered long enough to survive the transition from one power source to the other.
+Furthermore, there is usually a capacitor (47uF for the Pico) between VSYS and GND to keep the board powered long enough to survive the transition from one power source to the other.
 (Keeping in mind that the diode's switching latency is much longer than the clock period of the RP2040 or RP2350 chip.)

+Note that the SeeedStudio Xiao boards do not expose VSYS.
+So this method will not work.

 [Pinout and Circuit Diagrams](https://deepbluembedded.com/raspberry-pi-pico-w-pinout-diagram-gpio-guide/)